gul5841/monthly-electricity-consumption-ml-llm/README.md

-# Monthly Electricity Consumption Prediction Using Machine Learning with LLM-Assisted Data Integration
+# Provincial Electricity Consumption Forecasting in Turkey Using LLM-Based Feature Extraction and Machine Learning Approach

 ## Description
 This repository contains the source code and supporting materials for the study entitled